OnlyHere4TheFun/Onlyhere4thefun.github.io/README.md

-# Onlyhere4thefun.github.io
+# Onlyhere4thefun (Website)
 Guess what.
 It's only here for the fun.
 A Webite Made Purely For The Purpose Of Fun.
+By Fun I Mean, Experimenting With Layout, Javascript, Dependencies And Other Stuff.

 # Depedencies
 Jquery library, Bootstrap (js, css), Bootbox (js), tether (js), oh, and Firebase Database.

 # Author
-Me.
-Just.
-Me.
+Me, **and** my beloved dependencies.